UNESCO World Heritage Sites in Ukraine

 Here you can experience the magic of winter evening while skating at the open-air rink at Lviv Rynok Square.
 Also, warm yourself up with delicious flavoured coffee or spicy mulled wine.

 Struve Geodetic Arc

-The cross-border object of scientific and cultural heritage “Struve Arc” consists of 258 triangles that formed a chain of 256 main points.
+The cross-border object of scientific and cultural heritage, ‘Struve Arc,’ consists of 258 triangles that form a chain of 256 main points.
 The total length of the chain is 2820 meters.

-Thanks to the Arc, we were able to establish the correct size and shape of the planet Earth and prove Newton’s theory that our planet is a three-dimensional oval.
+Thanks to the Arc, we established the correct size and shape of the planet Earth and proved Newton’s theory that our planet is a three-dimensional oval.

 Virgin Beech Forests of the Carpathians

 78 separate forests are located in 15 countries.
 12 (25%) are in Ukraine.
 Just imagine – the age-old emerald-black spruces sprinkled with snow whisper about something at the top.
 Shrouded in legends and mysteries, the mountains seem like fabulous giants against the backdrop of the blue sky.
 And you look at these snow-covered landscapes with fascination and feel like a child waiting for a Christmas miracle.
 This is such a land – unique and full of real, embodied fairy tales from childhood.

 It is actually a university campus but resembling a medieval castle in Chernivtsi.
 In winter, it looks like a snowy kingdom that beckons you with its grandeur and mystery.

 Sixteen wooden churches of the Carpathian region of Ukraine and Poland were included in the UNESCO World Heritage List in 2011.
 Eight of them are located in Ukraine.
 Churches are built in four architectural styles – Galician, Lemko, Boyko, and Hutsul.
 This is an example of the already lost tradition of wood construction.